 - Access is required, however, in order to edit the database, for example, if you need to edit the database to assign default values that apply to your particular agency or group.

 - Once edited, the program can be distributed to other machines that

 do not have Access installed.

-files are in the Minnesota Metadata Editor folder.
-You may place the folder
+- Download and unzip the download file.
+Open the MME-master folder.
+All necessary files are in the Minnesota Metadata Editor folder.
+You may place the folder anywhere you wish.

 - The application uses \portable\metadata.mdb as its source database.
 This

 database can be shared among several users if needed.

 - You shouldn't need special administrative privileges to set up the program.

 - The application needs no installation and uses one copy of the application database for anyone who runs the application.
 Nothing is installed or modified on the machine running the program.
 All files are kept in the folder containing the application.

 - Running the application from a network drive can cause problems so we don't recommend it.